K4rian/tessy/README.md

 Tries to locate the Tesseract binary and returns its path if found.

 - Checks if the cache file (`.TESSPATH`) is present inside the temporary directory.
-If the file is found, its content is read and returned as an string.
+If the file is found, its content is read and returned as a string.
 - (__Windows only__) Tries to read the Tesseract installation directory in the registry.
 The registry entry only exists if Tesseract has been previously installed using the Windows precompiled setups.
-If the Tesseract executable is located, its path is returned as an string.
+If the Tesseract executable is located, its path is returned as a string.
 ## tessy.locate_data()
 Tries to locate the Tesseract data directory and returns its path if found.